kimbjerge/insectDCT/README.md

    - $ python pipeDetectAndClassifyInsectsTaxon.py --dataset V5  <br />
      	Performs detection and classification using models trained on classification dataset V5 instead of V6 (Works only for modelType: ConvNextBase and ResNet50)

+6.2 Tracker to be used for recordings with framerates of 0.25 - 24 fps - works with both videos and images:

    - $ python pipeTrackInsectsTaxon.py  <br />
      	Performs tracking based on the CSV output files (./detections/*-CL.csv)